google/syzkaller/README.md

 The `master` process is responsible for persistent corpus and crash storage.
 It communicates with one or more `manager` processes via RPC.

-The `manager` process starts, monitors and restarts several VM instances (support for physical machines is not implemented yet), and starts a `fuzzer` process inside of the VMs.
+The `syz-manager` process starts, monitors and restarts several VM instances (support for physical machines is not implemented yet), and starts a `syz-fuzzer` process inside of the VMs.
-The `manager` process also serves as a persistent proxy between `fuzzer` processes and the `master` process.
-As opposed to `fuzzer` processes, it runs on a host with stable kernel which does not experience white-noise fuzzer load.
+It is responsible for persistent corpus and crash storage.
+As opposed to `syz-fuzzer` processes, it runs on a host with stable kernel which does not experience white-noise fuzzer load.

-The `fuzzer` process runs inside of presumably unstable VMs (or physical machines under test).
+The `syz-fuzzer` process runs inside of presumably unstable VMs (or physical machines under test).
-The `fuzzer` guides fuzzing process itself (input generation, mutation, minimization, etc) and sends inputs that trigger new coverage back to the `manager` process via RPC.
+The `syz-fuzzer` guides fuzzing process itself (input generation, mutation, minimization, etc) and sends inputs that trigger new coverage back to the `syz-manager` process via RPC.
-It also starts transient `executor` processes.
+It also starts transient `syz-executor` processes.

-Each `executor` process executes a single input (a sequence of syscalls).
+Each `syz-executor` process executes a single input (a sequence of syscalls).
-It accepts the program to execute from the `fuzzer` process and sends results back.
+It accepts the program to execute from the `syz-fuzzer` process and sends results back.
 It is designed to be as simple as possible (to not interfere with fuzzing process), written in C++, compiled as static binary and uses shared memory for communication.